14 Things You Might Not Know About Spaceballs

 Film comedies—particularly those relying on broad, visual gags—are rarely fodder for tie-in novelizations, but perhaps that was the joke.
 To accompany the release of the film, a pre-Goosebumps R.L.
 Stine wrote Spaceballs: The Book, a young adult version of the story that substituted some of the stronger language and bits for child-friendly content.
 It remains the only exclusion to Lucasfilm’s “no tie-in” mandate.

-While Spaceballs performed modestly during its initial release, it has been “rediscovered” by audiences by following in the wake of persistent interest in all things Star Wars.
+While Spaceballs performed modestly during its initial release, it was “rediscovered” by audiences by following in the wake of persistent interest in all things Star Wars.
 When Lucasfilm’s prequel trilogy was wrapping up in 2005, Brooks produced and directed a 13-episode season of Spaceballs: The Animated Series; Daphne Zuniga (Princess Vespa) and Joan Rivers (Dot Matrix) were, along with Brooks, the only returning cast members.

-Moranis, who played Dark Helmet, retired from acting in the 1990s to focus on his family and his musical career.
+Rick Moranis, who played Dark Helmet, retired from acting in the 1990s to focus on his family and his musical career.
 In 2013, he told Heeb magazine that Brooks was interested in a sequel, which Moranis suggested could be titled Spaceballs III: The Search for Spaceballs II.
 (The film had, by this point, done very well on home video.)
 Brooks was only lukewarm on the idea, and Moranis found the financial offer underwhelming.

 Brooks, who has never done a sequel, joked during the film’s production that a follow-up would be titled Spaceballs II: The Search for More Money.